adrientaudiere/cours_nsi/docs/terminal/algo.md

 ## Calculabilité

 !> !!
-Work in progress TODO !!
+Work in progress